Thomas Südhof Keynote Speaker and Nobel Prize-winning neuroscientist

 Thomas Südhof biography

-In 2013, Südhof was awarded the Nobel Prize in Physiology or Medicine, shared with James Rothman and Randy Schekman, for discoveries that revealed the molecular machinery controlling vesicle trafficking — the precise cellular process by which neurons release neurotransmitters at exactly the right moment, enabling the brain to think, feel, and act.
-His identification of synaptotagmins as calcium sensors for neurotransmitter release was a landmark insight that took over a decade to become fully accepted and remains foundational to modern neuroscience.
-Beyond the Nobel, he has received the Albert Lasker Basic Medical Research Award, the Kavli Prize in Neuroscience, and the Passano Award, among many others.
-He is an elected member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the Royal Society of the UK.
+In 2013, Südhof received the Nobel Prize in Physiology or Medicine, shared with James Rothman and Randy Schekman, for discoveries that revealed the molecular machinery controlling vesicle trafficking, the precise process by which neurons release neurotransmitters at exactly the right moment.
+His identification of synaptotagmins as the calcium sensors for neurotransmitter release took more than a decade to gain full acceptance and remains foundational to modern neuroscience.
+He has also received the Albert Lasker Basic Medical Research Award, the Kavli Prize in Neuroscience, and the Passano Award, and he is an elected member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the Royal Society.

-As a speaker, Thomas Südhof brings the intellectual authority of a Nobel laureate combined with the rare ability to translate molecular neuroscience into frameworks that matter to healthcare executives, policymakers, biotech investors, and research leaders.
-His talks explore how the brain’s synaptic architecture underpins neurological and psychiatric disease, why breakthroughs in synapse biology are opening new therapeutic windows for Alzheimer’s and autism, and what the future of brain medicine looks like as neuroscience and technology converge.
-Audiences gain a deep, evidence-grounded perspective on the most consequential frontier in human health from the scientist who helped define it.
+As a speaker, Thomas Südhof brings the intellectual authority of a Nobel laureate together with the rare ability to translate molecular neuroscience into frameworks that matter to healthcare executives, policymakers, biotech investors, and research leaders.
+His talks explore how the brain’s synaptic architecture underpins disease, why advances in synapse biology are opening new therapeutic windows for Alzheimer’s and autism, and what the future of brain medicine looks like as neuroscience and technology converge.
+Audiences leave with an evidence-grounded perspective on the most consequential frontier in human health, delivered by the scientist who helped define it.

 Thomas Südhof Speaking Videos